Application and Fee Information

 A prepaid contingency makes paying for student school expenses easier and helps to avoid difficulties over student accounts at the end of enrolment.
 In most cases, the prepaid contingency will cover all school related expenses that students may have and can be used to pay for:

-Students can purchase items of school uniform from the student centre.
+Students can purchase items of school uniform during the orientation days.
 Students can also use the contingency payment to purchase black leather school shoes from local retailers.

 When invoicing homestay fees, we will apply the homestay fee for 7 days before the first day of enrolment through to 7 days after the last day of enrolment.
 This is necessary as actual arrival and departure dates are often not known at the time of application.
 Where arrival and departure dates are known, these will be used to invoice.
 When actual arrival and departure dates differ from those invoiced, an adjustment will be made and any overpayment of homestay fees will be refunded at the end of enrolment.
 Any underpayment will be met from the student’s contingency payment.